mdn/content/files/en-us/web/html/element/a/index.md

     - `_self`: the current browsing context.
 (Default)
     - `_blank`: usually a new tab, but users can configure browsers to open a new window instead.
     - `_parent`: the parent browsing context of the current one.
 If no parent, behaves as `_self`.
-    - `_top`: the topmost browsing context (the "highest" context that’s an ancestor of the current one).
+    - `_top`: the topmost browsing context (the "highest" context that's an ancestor of the current one).
 If no ancestors, behaves as `_self`.

     > **Note:** Setting `target="_blank"` on `<a>` elements implicitly provides the same `rel` behavior as setting [`rel="noopener"`](/en-US/docs/Web/HTML/Link_types/noopener) which does not set `window.opener`.
 See [browser compatibility](#browser_compatibility) for support status.

 - {{HTMLAttrDef("type")}}
-  - : Hints at the linked URL’s format with a {{Glossary("MIME type")}}.
+  - : Hints at the linked URL's format with a {{Glossary("MIME type")}}.
 No built-in functionality.

 ### Deprecated attributes